redpencilio/ttl-to-delta-service/README.md

 }
 ```

 From the code above, the only change you must do is change `<share://example.ttl>` to the correct path.
+The uri of the task must be unique, remember to change it using a uuid generator
 The label and comment properties are just for you to differentiate the different tasks, the numberOfRetries one must be initalized to 0.
 The status uri correspond with the not initialized status and you must set the task to this status when you create it.

 When the service finishes the conversion it will change the status of the task to Completed, and will attach the converted files to the original task using the `prov:generated` property.